Paris Poodles

 getting your dogs hips x-rayed (unless your dog shows signs of being lame).

 Hip dysplasia is actually not very common in the Standard Poodle.
-According to the OFA (orthopedic foundation for animals)
+According to the OFA (orthopedic foundation for

-only about 10% of x-rays they have viewed show visual indications of dysplasia (which cannot even guarantee your dog has hip
+animals) only about 10% of x-rays they have viewed show visual indications of dysplasia (which cannot even guarantee

 More on HIP DYSPLASIA: